Pura Ulun Danu Tamblingan Lake Temple In Munduk, Bali

 A lot of Balinese couples come here to do their prewedding photos, and it’s easy to see why.
-The moss covered rooftops on the gates look epic, and the quiet lake is a perfect backdrop.
+The moss covered rooftops on the gates look otherworldly on a misty morning, and the quiet lake is a perfect backdrop.

 I was born too late to experience ‘the old Bali’ but I imagine this is what it felt like.
 No crowds, no selfie sticks, no malls; just peace and quiet — nature, culture, and history.

-If you want to continue the adventure, you can do jungle treks in the untouched rain forest surrounding the lake.
-The elevation here is around 4,000 feet (1,200 meters), so the cool air is nice for trekking or camping.
+The elevation here is around 1,200 meters (4,000 feet), so the cool air is also pretty nice for trekking or camping.

 The entry fee is 10k IDR (~$1) as of 2020.

-This ticket allows you to see both the lake and the temple.
+This ticket allows you to see both the lake and the temple at Tamblingan Bali.